TopMarksDevelopment/Expression-Builder/README.md

     .Or()
     .Equal(p => p.Birth.Country, "USA");

-// Now lets apply the filter to our DB Context var people = myDbContext.People.Where(filter);
+// Now let's apply the filter to our DB Context var people = myDbContext.People.Where(filter);
 ```